mayrmt/mayrmt.github.io/publications.md

 # Preprints and Articles Submitted for Publication

+1. N. Hagmeyer, M. Mayr, I. Steinbrecher, A. Popp:
+**Fluid-beam interaction: Capturing the effect of embedded slender bodies on global fluid flow and vice versa**, submitted for publication
 1. M. Mayr, L. Berger-Vergiat, P. Ohm, R. S. Tuminaro:
 **Non-invasive multigrid for semi-structured grids**, submitted for publication,